-*this ad contains an affiliate link, which means I receive a commission if you click and purchase *
+*this post contains an affiliate link which means I receive commission if you click and purchase *

 Investing with kids is a valuable life lesson.
 As a middle schooler, I remember learning about the stock market and using the newspaper to check the gains and losses of specific stocks.
 I love the idea of teaching my ten-year-old and sixteen-year-old how to invest in stocks.
 The idea of investing in stock sounds overwhelming and some think it requires a significant amount of money to get started

 - Building wealth for the future means saving money to invest.
 Where do you start with teaching kids about investing?
 The best example is teaching kids the difference with saving money at home versus investing the same amount of money with a return.
 The first lesson is to show what happens when kids save their allowance and gifts in a box versus investing in stock.
 It is also important for kids to understand how the stock market goes up and down.
 If they return in 5 years, the same amount is in the box.
 Now if they take the same amount of money and invest in stocks with a return* over time they will see the growth of the investment. (*profit from investment) If they save $500 dollars in a box and come back in 5 years later it is the same $500.
 If the same $500 is invested in stock, over 5 years with a 5% return now they have $525.00.

 - Open up a stock account also known as a brokerage account